 6: Transport: There will always be transport scams whichever country you visit, therefore ask the hotel front desk or the tourism office which transport company you should choose according to your budget.

 7: Never wander alone, especially at night: Never go out without anyone.
-Even if you are on a solo trip, try to interact with locals and other travellers.
-There are safety in numbers.
+Even if you are on a solo trip, try to interact with locals and other travelers.
+There is safety in numbers.

 9: South Africa is not as bad as it is perceived: Do not go around being afraid the whole time you visit.
 We are a beautiful country with warm people who are always happy to see new tourists.
 All you have to do is be vigilant and have fun.